tomas-fryza/avr-course/Labs/05-segment/README.md

 | `void` | `SEG_clear` | `void` | Turn off all segments at all positions of the SSD |
 | `void` | `SEG_clk_2us` | `void` | Generate one CLK signal period with a duration of 2&nbsp;us |

 Define a function for updating the shift registers.
 Let the function takes two 8-bit variables as inputs: segments to be displayed and position of the display.
-Bit 0 of first input represents segment A, bit 1 segment B, etc. The suggested structure of the subroutine is presented in [`segment.c`](../library/segment.c) source file.
+Bit 0 of first input represents decimal point DP, bit 1 segment G, etc. The suggested structure of the subroutine is presented in [`segment.c`](../library/segment.c) source file.
 All proposed delay values are equal to 1&nbsp;us, although according to data sheet 74HC595 they may be smaller.
 Use delay library here for simplicity.

 Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical SSD connection using shift registers according to the Multi-function shield).